Stress is the 21st century’s disease.

 High cortisol is linked to:

--increase in apetite and desire for certain foods(usually fast-food)
+– increase in appetite and desire for certain foods(usually fast-food)

 What factors raise cortisol levels and what to do to keep cortisol in check?

--Sleep ,or better said lack of it raises cortisol levels.
+– Sleep ,or better said lack of sleep raises cortisol levels.

--Our diet is an important facotr.
-An alkaline ,keto diet,rich in saturated fats and vegetables ,fruits ,seeds and nuts diet help us maintain a lower cortisol level by improving our overall health and disposition.
+– Our diet is an important factor.
+An alkaline diet,rich in vitamins and minerals helps us maintain a lower cortisol level by covering any mineral or vitamin insufficiency.